sst/guide/_examples/how-to-create-a-crud-api-with-serverless-using-dynamodb.md

 Let's create our first note, go to the **API** explorer and click on the `POST /notes` route.

-Note, The [API explorer]({{ site.docs_url }}/console#api) lets you make HTTP requests to any of the routes in your `Api` and `ApiGatewayV1Api` constructs.
+Note, The [API explorer]({{ site.docs_url }}/console#api) lets you make HTTP requests to any of the routes in your `Api` construct.
 Set the headers, query params, request body, and view the function logs with the response.

 In the **Headers** tab enter `Content-type` in **Header 1** input and `application/json` in **Value 1** input.
 Go to the **Body** tab and paste the below json.